A guide to Nashville for history fans

 A guide to top historical attractions in Nashville

 There is more than just music history in Nashville.
 If you’ve been following me for a bit now, you know I like to learn about the history of a place anywhere I go.
 Nashville is no exception.
-It is an old, southern city, so there is plenty to learn about the city’s vibrant history, from slavery to notable figures who shaped Nashville’s history.
+It is an old southern city, so there is plenty to learn about its vibrant history, from slavery to the notable figures who shaped it.
 Here is a guide to some of my favorite historical attractions in Nashville to get you started.

 Tour the Belmont Mansion

 The Belmont Mansion is situated on the Belmont University campus.
-It was built in the 1850s was a summer residence for Adelicia Acklen and her family.
+It was built in the 1850s as a summer residence for Adelicia Acklen and her family.
 Adelicia Acklen was a wealthy and well-known businesswoman of her time.
-Throughout the hourly tour, you’ll get to learn about her life, her cotton plantation, her family, her travels and even her acquittance with the French Monarch Napoleon Bonaparte.
-You’ll also get to see her wealth that peaks throughout the whole residence in a variety of forms, including the Venetian glass or many bookcases.
+Throughout the hourly tour, you’ll get to learn about her life, her cotton plantation, her family, her travels, and even her acquittance with the French Monarch Napoleon Bonaparte.
+You’ll also get to see her wealth that peaks throughout the whole residence in a variety of forms, including Venetian glass or many bookcases.
 The residence itself is very pretty.
-Wonder around outdoor gardens and gazebos.
+Wander around outdoor gardens and gazebos.
 Note that parking is limited.

 Belmont Mansion in Nashville